aunz/bikeshare/part2.md

 Obviously, it doesn't snow in summer and autumn 😅

+The R2 of the model is 0.4578, while that of temperature alone is 0.42, and humidity alone is 0.1409 So ~46% of the variation in the duration of rides can be attributed to temperature and humidity, what about the rest?
+Number of visitor, oil/gasoline price, bus driver on strike?

 # Air traffic

 🤔 Will the number of tourists arriving in Toroto be associated with the number of casual ridership?
 Trying to get the data: **air passengers coming to Toronto per day**

+# Oil price

+# Prediction

+## Linear model
+`duration ~ user_type * (temperature + humidity + rain + snow + precipitation + wind + week)`